Creativehandlescom/fe-short-task/README.md

-## Feelo - new customer reservation test task
+## Feelo - new customer reservation - test task

+### The process

+1. Clone this repository (please do not fork): `git clone https://github.com/Creativehandlescom/fe-short-task`
+2. Continue with installation and the task itself
+3. Once ready, create a repository on your (ideally GitHub) account and push all the changes
+4. Send us link to the repo

 ### Instalation